 After a pair of blues singles (“I Wish You Would,” “Good Morning Little Schoolgirl”) and a live album of all-blues/R&B songs (Five Live Yardbirds) failed to set the charts on fire in ‘64, the Yardbirds’ management dangled the pop gem “For Your Love” in front of them early the next year.
 Written by 19-year-old songwriting prodigy Graham Gouldman (later of 10cc), “For Your Love” sounded nothing like the blues, and in fact had little room for guitars.
 Dominated by harpsichord (played by session man Brian Auger) and percussion, it was undeniably unique, punchy and would probably be a hit.
 Clapton gritted his teeth through a short rhythm guitar part he was assigned in the song’s middle section, then quit the band in disgust the day the single was released.
 (Gouldman would go on to pen “Heart Full of Soul” and “Evil-Hearted You” for the band.)

 Clapton quickly joined like-minded blues scholars John Mayall & The Bluesbreakers.
 He had recorded a grand total of eight songs in the studio with the Yardbirds (plus a handful of ’63 demos that keep popping up on compilations).
 “For Your Love” went to #1 on the British NME chart, and #6 on Billboard in the U.S., and the ascendant Yardbirds were in the market for a new guitarist.
-Their first choice, Jimmy Page, did not want to leave the cushy life of a highly-paid session musician, and recommended his friend, the temperamental, experimental, thoroughly one-of-a-kind Jeff Beck.
+Their first choice, the highly-regarded session guitarist Jimmy Page, did not want to leave his current cushy life as a staff producer for Immediate Records and recommended his friend, the temperamental, experimental, thoroughly one-of-a-kind Jeff Beck.
 Beck’s tenure with the band (March ‘65 through November ‘66) was their creative peak.
 Harnessing Beck’s skill to de facto musical director Samwell-Smith’s guidance, the Yardbirds were early adopters of the creative use of feedback, drones, and world music flourishes.
 They had tried to put a sitar on “Heart Full of Soul” in the summer of ‘65 (months ahead of the Beatles’ use of it on Rubber Soul), but couldn’t get it to record properly.
 Beck figured out a way to imitate the Indian stringed instrument via technical trickery on his Telecaster.